JamesZhang-Nauto/Utility/README.md

 Utility
 =======

-an collection set of useful utility I have been using during C++ programming.
+a collection of useful utility I have been using during C++ programming.
+It's mainly using in the visual studio.